kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 the form whirled mockingly before my eyes.
 As if by a flash of lightning I woke. [@findlay37 (p 43)].

 A low resolution video dramatization of Kekulé's dream is [available on YouTube](https://www.youtube.com/watch?v=2NRwd-JJFm4) [@kekules-dream].
 It is interesting that, instead of "dozed", the original German word used by Kekulé in his description of the second dream was "Halbschlaf" which literally means "half-asleep" [@weisberg86 (p 32)].
+So, it is clear that the revelation came to him during a period in the hypnagogic, twilight state between wakefulness and sleep.

-So, it is clear that the revelation came to him during a period in the twilight, hypnagogic state between wakefulness and sleep.^[Another famous discovery inspired by dreams was that of the Nobel Prize-winning physiologist Otto Loewi, who showed conclusively that nerve impulses were chemically transmitted [@justin06].]
+### Otto Loewi's dream

-%\subsection{Loewi's dream}
+Another famous discovery inspired by dreams was that of the Nobel Prize-winning physiologist [Otto Loewi](https://en.wikipedia.org/wiki/Otto_Loewi), who showed conclusively that nerve impulses were chemically transmitted [@justin06].]

-\subsection{Vivid visualization and mental experiments}
+### Vivid visualization and mental experiments

 Tesla possessed unique powers of visualization.
 He could volitionally form in his mind pictures of objects that did not exist in the outside world, and that